Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 ## Referendum format

 Users can submit referenda to any nodes that have the endpoint open.
-A referendum consists out of one or multiple questions, which each have multiple options to choose from.
-It also has 3 milestone numbers stored:
+A referendum consists out of one or multiple questions, which each has various options to choose from.
+It also has three milestone numbers stored:
 * when the referendum starts
 * when holding starts
 * when the referendum is over.
-The referendum, the question and each answer has an information field, which may contain additional information about it.
+The referendum, the question, and each answer have an information field, which may contain additional information about it.

 ### Detailed format